 I then spent some time wandering around the picturesque old town, taking in the incredible Art Nouveau architecture.
 It’s difficult to not enjoy walking along the old cobbled streets and finding new and interesting buildings around every corner.

-We headed out on our walk, stopping at all of the points of interest along the way.
-We then took a cable car ride which was amazing!
+It was my favourite kind of winter day, bright sunshine and there were still remnants of the last snow fall.
+After some discussion with a helpful lady at the information office, we decided to walk to Turaida Castle.
+We headed out on a walk, stopping at all of the points of interest along the way.
+We then took a cable car ride which was really worth the price.
 It offered incredible views of the valley below and was a lot of fun to ride on.

 - Take a walking tour, it’s a great way to orientate yourself within the city.
 With a local guide you’ll see places you may never have found on your own.
 I joined Riga Free Tour and it was a lovely way to spend a morning.
 It’s especially great for other solo travellers.

 - Go to a view point, in my opinion it’s the best way to see a city.
 I went to the sky lounge at Raddisson Blu and enjoyed a delicious hot chocolate whilst looking out over the city.
-Amazing!